 Students or professionals applying to the Undergraduate Certificate in the Arts in Medicine program must demonstrate a minimum intermediate level competency in a primary artistic discipline.
 This proficiency should be documented through intermediate level studio or technique coursework on an academic transcript, but in some circumstances may also be documented through review of a professional portfolio ($125 portfolio review fee applies).
 While this proficiency is a prerequisite of program admission, in some instances students may achieve this proficiency while earning the Certificate.
 Prospective students may consult with the undergraduate certificate advisor to discuss options.

 Prior to completing the Practicum II course, the student will register for the Capstone.
 Within the Capstone, the student will undertake practice and be evaluated by the Center for Arts in Medicine director or a designated discipline-specific faculty member or artist in residence from the Arts in Medicine Programs at UF.
-For UF students, the capstone consists of an interview and as many hours of clinical observation as the program director deems necessary; for non-UF students and professionals, the capstone consists of a short residency, typically two to five days, at UF.
-The capstone residency will include up to 12 hours of clinical practice, an interview and additional consultations as needed.
+The capstone consists of an interview and as many hours of clinical observation as the program director deems necessary.
 If necessary, the student may be asked to complete additional clinical hours before the certificate is awarded.
 Please note that the Capstone fee must be paid prior to registration for the Arts in Healthcare Practicum II course.

 For more information, contact the Undergraduate Certificate Advisor, Ferol Carytsas, at email@example.com